RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/proxy/index.md

 #### Step 3 Calling the API

-You can call this API from the Backstage window context in a browser via a Custom Backstage plugin:
+You can call this API from the Roadie window context in a browser via a Custom Roadie plugin:

 ```javascript
 fetch('/api/proxy/my-api')